robertdj/SparseGrids.jl/README.md

 Pkg.clone("https://github.com/robertdj/Deldir.jl")
 ```

-As mentioned, this package is a wrapper for a Fortran library and if it this not compiled automatically, you must run the `build.jl` script in the `deps` folder.
+As mentioned, this package is a wrapper for a Fortran library and if this is not compiled automatically, you must run the `build.jl` script in the `deps` folder.

 Compilation is performed with `gfortran` and I have only tested this on OS X Yosemite and Linux Mint with Julia v0.4.